 The Dynamite Red Crepe Myrtle grows 10-20' in height.
 It produces 10-14" cherry red flowers from summer to fall.
 It features exciting fall leaf colors and a cinnamon bark color.
 The growth is slower in the winter, and the emerging growth begins again in the spring.
 Therefore, the best time to plant is in early spring.
 The dynamite red crepe myrtle is hardy in zones 5 and 6.

 The purple Crepe Myrtle is a shrub that retains its beautiful color all summer long.
 It grows 10-20' in height and spreads 8-10' in width.
 The best time to plant these shrubs is in early spring.
 Its purple flowering appears in large clusters at the tips of its branches.
 The leaves are bronze in the spring and then transition to green in the summer months.
 The purple crepe myrtle is hardy in zones are 7-9.

 The Pink Crepe Myrtle is a beautiful variety of summer flowering shrubs.
 It features a lovely shade of pink when it blooms, consuming the new branches.
 It will continue to flourish all summer long.
 It grows just over 10' at maturity and thrives when planted in early spring.
 Its bark ranges in color from brown to gray.
 These flowering shrubs are beautiful as hedges and look attractive when planted with ground cover plants.
 The pink crepe myrtle is hardy in zones 6-8.

-With such variety and colors of these deciduous plants, the possibilities are endless when deciding where to place these beautiful low maintenance shrubs and trees.
-It is essential to research to select the best species for your zone and ensure that our property put to create a distinctive focal point.
+With such variety and colors of these deciduous plants, the possibilities are endless when deciding where to place these beautiful, low-maintenance shrubs and trees.
+It is essential to research to select the best species for your zone and ensure that our property creates a distinctive focal point.